givemepower8/Phaser3Practices/docs/COC.md

 Unlocked at Unlocked at TH 7.

+Healers will heal Heroes at a reduced rate of only 55% of her normal healing rate.

-Healer is mainly used for supporting Queen.
+Healer is often used for supporting Queen.

-14 housing space, heal speed 0.7s, move speed: 16, range: 5 tile
+14 housing space, heal speed 0.7s, move speed: 16, range: 5 tiles

 Prefer radius 2 ground troop.